AccelByte/ags-extend-sdk-mcp-server/README.md

 ## Add to Cursor

-1. Start the MCP server.
+1. Start the MCP server with streamable HTTP transport.

 2. Create `.cursor/mcp.json` in your project with the following content.